iamdurga/iamdurga.github.io/_posts/2022-04-02-r-exercise-pipe-operator-in-r.md

 (only first 20 rows are shown.)

-By using above code we can select only those columns which has **Sepal** as prefix and want to filter those values which have values greater than `Sepal.Length >= 5.0` and finally we did arrange in ascending order.
+By using above we can select only those columns which has **Sepal** as prefix and want to filter those values which have values greater than `Sepal.Length >= 5.0` and finally we did arrange in ascending order.
 If we need to sort in descending order we simply need to type